 MYR/INR exchange rate trends

-To transfer money to India using one of the international money transfer providers in our tables, the fees range from 36.04 MYR with WorldRemit to 41.95 MYR with Wise (but the fee could be even higher with a bank).
+To send money to India using one of the international money transfer providers in our tables, the fees range from 41.42 MYR with Wise to 59.43 MYR with WorldRemit (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you’re sending money, how much you’re sending, how you want to pay, and how you want the payment to be received.

 When you’re sending money internationally, don’t forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.